About HCBA > Constitution and Bylaws

 Article IV: Governance

 The elected officers of the club shall be President, Vice President, Secretary, Treasurer, Two Directors and Communications Editor.
 The terms of office shall be for one year and will follow the calendar year.
 In case of a delayed election, officers remain in place until successors are elected.

 Section B: Members of the Board of Directors

 The Board of Directors shall consist of the current Officers, the immediate Past President of HCBA, chairpersons of active committees, and any other person as appointed by the President.

 Section C: Duties of the Officers of the Board of Directors

 President: The President presides over the meetings of HCBA and meetings of the Board.
 The President upholds the Constitution and By-Laws of HCBA.
 The President shall appoint ad hoc committees and shall oversee these committees.
 The President shall represent HCBA at all state, regional, or national meetings when possible, or designate another elected officer to act on his/her behalf.
 Only an elected officer can act on the club’s behalf.
 The President may also call special meetings as needed.

 Vice President: The Vice President attends to needs of the club under the direction of the President.
 In case the office of President becomes vacant, the Vice President assumes the duties of President for the remainder of the term.
-The Vice President arranges for refreshments for club meetings and assists in scheduling programs for meetings, by contacting speakers.
+The Vice President arranges for refreshments for club meetings and assists in scheduling programs for meetings, by contacting and confirming speakers.